JMBeresford/volcBotMaster/README.md

 ## Prime Directives:

-    I.      Obtain Knowledge - 0% completion
+1. Obtain Knowledge - 0% completion

-    II.
-Keep all functionality modular on two levels - completion scales with project
+2. Keep all functionality modular on two levels - completion scales with project

-        A.      Server-specific data for users
+   - Server-specific data for users

-        B.      Modular source-code for development
+   - Modular source-code for development

-    III.
-Keep track of all user data for use in the following - ~75% completion
+3. Keep track of all user data for use in the following - ~75% completion

-    IV.
-Permissions system - ~50% completion
+4. Permissions system - ~50% completion

-    V.      Provide visualizations of user data/server statistics - ~5% completion
+5. Provide visualizations of user data/server statistics - ~5% completion

-    VI.
-Server moderation Functionality - ~idk% completion
+6. Server moderation Functionality - ~idk% completion

 ## Secondary Objectives:

-    I.      Maybe some fun stuff
-> think !penis cog from [Twentysix26's bot](https://github.com/Twentysix26/26-Cogs)
+1. Maybe some fun stuff ( think !penis cog from [Twentysix26's bot](https://github.com/Twentysix26/26-Cogs) )

-        A.      !penis command
+   - !penis command

-        B.      !quote(s) - this one will happen
+   - !quote(s) - this one will happen

-    II.
-Game??!
+2. Game??!

-    III.
-DDOS on @mention
+3. DDOS on @mention

-    IV.
-Interact with online data/API's
+4. Interact with online data/API's

-        A.      League of Legends comes to mind
+    - League of Legends comes to mind

-        B.      Cryptocurrency pricing
+    - Cryptocurrency pricing

-    V.      Order delivery from #general (maybe store credit card info, unsure)
+5. Order delivery from #general (maybe store credit card info, unsure)

 [-1]. (try to) Maintain shit codebase

 ## Tertiary Tasks:

-    I.      Have fun
+1. Have fun

 Business inquiries/if you want to yell at me for butchering this language: